 Blood sugar, also called blood glucose, is sugar that’s carried to the cells through the bloodstream.
 Blood sugar generally refers to the concentration of sugar in your blood at a specific time.

-We get sugar from the foods we eat, which is normal, and it’s the body’s job to regulate blood sugar levels, so they don’t go too high or low.
-When a person has balanced blood sugar, it’s called homeostasis.
+We get sugar from the foods we eat, and it’s the body’s job to regulate blood sugar levels, so they don’t go too high or low.

 Throughout the day, it’s not uncommon for blood sugar levels to go up and down based on when you eat and how your body releases a hormone called insulin.
 If you’ve just eaten, your blood sugar levels will go up, and then they’ll settle back down.
 If you have diabetes, however, your blood sugar levels may have to be specially managed.

-If your blood sugar is always high, you have hyperglycemia, which can happen in people who don’t have a good handle on their diabetes.
-If your blood sugar is below normal, it’s called hypoglycemia, and this can happen in diabetics if they accidentally use too much of their medication.
+If your blood sugar is always high, you have hyperglycemia, which can happen in people if their diabetes isn’t being managed well.
+If your blood sugar is below normal, it’s called hypoglycemia, and this can happen in people with diabetes if they accidentally use too much of their medication.

 The liver’s functionality is an important part of understanding how alcohol affects blood sugar.
-Your liver is a key component when it comes to regulating your blood sugar levels throughout the day.
+Your liver is a key component in regulating your blood sugar levels throughout the day.
 When you drink, it impacts the liver and, more specifically, its ability to release glucose into your bloodstream as it’s supposed to.
 Alcohol impairs liver function and can keep your liver from releasing enough glycogen to keep your blood glucose levels from going too low.
-So, if you have diabetes, drink alcohol and take insulin as a medicine, you may experience hypoglycemia.

 Along with the potential for your blood sugar level to go too high or low, many medicines for diabetes aren’t compatible with drinking alcohol.
-If you do have diabetes and you’re concerned with alcohol and blood sugar interactions, you should plan on checking your levels both before and after drinking.
-It’s also important to check levels before going to bed to make sure that you don’t enter into a period of hypoglycemia while you’re asleep.
+If you have diabetes and are concerned with alcohol and blood sugar interactions, you should plan on checking your levels both before and after drinking.
+It’s also important to check levels before going to bed to ensure you don’t enter into a period of hypoglycemia while asleep.
 Be especially careful about medicating high sugar levels caused by alcohol use, as these can drop suddenly, causing a dangerous episode of hypoglycemia.

 ADA Guidelines on Alcohol & Blood Sugar